ckormanyos/extended_complex/README.md

 and `long double` as well as a $100$-decimal digit type from `Boost.Multiprecision`.

-Continuous integration runs on Ubuntu for GCC/clang using the develop branch of modular-boost.
+Continuous integration runs on Ubuntu with both GCC/clang using the develop branch of modular-boost.